Horse Bedding and Stabling Introduction

 - Protection from the Elements: Stables provide a controlled environment, shielding your horse from harsh weather conditions such as rain, snow, or excessive heat.

 - Safety: Stabling reduces risks of injury associated with open pastures.
-Horses are less likely to run into fences or get into fights with other horses.
+Horses are less likely to run into fences or fight with other horses.

-- Disease Control: It’s easier to manage and control diseases when horses are stabled.
+- Disease Control: Stabled horses make disease management and control easier.
 They are less exposed to parasites and insects that can transmit diseases.

-- Easy Monitoring: You can keep an eye on your horse’s health more intently.
+- Easy Monitoring: You can monitor your horse’s health more intently.
 This includes their feeding habits, overall behavior, and any signs of illness or injury.

 - Convenience: Grooming, feeding, healthcare administration, and training can be more easily conducted in a stable environment.